learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 The `//` enables programmers to include messages to other programmers — or to their own future selves — for documentation or clarification purposes.
 Don't forget to re-comment out line 1 before you move on.

-> **Reminder:** Recall that you will need to click "open in repl.it" in the
-> upper right corner of the REPL window to open it in a new browser tab, then
-> sign in to your repl.it account before you can fork the code and modify it.

 ### Instructions